rahulgopinath/rahulgopinath.github.io/publications.md

 and the other towards effectiveness in subtlety, and provide a benchmark of these measures using diverse tools.

+*Updates*: The terminology used in this paper is not completely correct.
+The *minimal mutants* are different from *disjoint mutants*.
+The *disjoint mutants* are actually *surface mutants*.

 [Publication](/resources/icst2016/icst2016measuring.pdf) [Bib](/resources/icst2016/gopinath2016measuring.bib) [Data](http://eecs.osuosl.org/rahul/icst2016/)